jurrien-fakkeldij/chapter-workshop-beth/README.md

     hx-target="closest div">X</button>
 </div>
 ```
-This is something different, meaning the delete endpoint actually doesn't return
-an element or anything actually and hx-swap actually has a delete value it does
-not make sense in this case.
-We only want to change the element if the call is
-successful and the delete value deletes it no matter what.
-An by returning an
+This is something different, meaning the `DELETE` method doesn't return an element or anything for that matter. hx-swap actually has a `delete` value we can use, but it does not make sense in this case.
+We only want to change the element if the call is successful and the `delete` value deletes it whether or not the call is completed successfully.
-empty response the component actually gets overwritten with nothing and therefor
+By returning an empty response the component actually gets overwritten with nothing (read: empty) and therefor it works like we want only to be deleted if the response actually is correct (meaning nothing in this case).
-we have what we want.
-Look at http://localhost:3000 and try to delete something
-in order to get it back we have to reload the whole application
+Look at http://localhost:3000 and try to delete something in order to get it back we have to reload the whole application (rerun `bun run --watch index.tsx`)

 #### Create
-Creating new todo's, why would we want this.
-Then our todolist can only grow right?
-Anyway from CRUD perspective it is there and we need to implement it otherwise it is only RUD.
+Why in gods name would we want to create new todos?
+I mean the shorter our todo lists get the better right?

-We will start with creating a post endpoint /todos
+We will start with creating a `POST /todos` route to handle the creation of new todos.
 ```typescript
 .post(
   "/todos",